iansmith/parigot/site/content/en/docs/Reference/api/plugin/_index.md

     // PathExists returns true if there is a sequence of dependency
     // graph vertices that eventually leads from source to target.
     PathExists(ctx context.Context, source, target string) bool
+    //ServiceByName looks up a service and returns it based on the
+    //values package_ and name.
+If this returns nil, the service could
+    //not be found.
+    ServiceByName(ctx context.Context, package_, name string) Service
+    //ServiceById looks up a service and returns it based on the
+    //value sid.
+If this returns nil, the service could
+    //not be found.
+    ServiceById(ctx context.Context, sid id.ServiceId) Service
+    //ServiceByIdString looks up a service based on the printed representation
+    //of the service id.
+If the service cannot be found ServiceByIdString
+    //returns nil.
+    ServiceByIdString(ctx context.Context, str string) Service
 }
 ```